 - The time, date, and location of the speaker (proper reservation of campus space must still occur); and,

 - A brief description of the content of the speech/presentation.

 The University Administration, via the Dean of Students, will respond to requests within two business days to approve the request, seek additional information, or deny the request.
 The sponsoring individual/organization takes full responsibility for the actions of their sponsored speaker or guest.

 Publications/Social Media Posts

 Students may use their voice through social media and other publications to express their views and bring awareness of a cause to others.
-The college encourages students to use the guidelines established in the civil discourse section.
+The University encourages students to use the guidelines established in the civil discourse section.
 Social media is a powerful tool and can have both positive and negative consequences.
-The college does not regularly monitor the social media posts or publications of its students.
-However, if the college is made aware of content which could be a violation of the Student Code of Conduct or employment policies, the college will take appropriate action through existing processes designed to address violations.
+The University does not regularly monitor the social media posts or publications of its students.
+However, if the University is made aware of content which could be a violation of the Student Code of Conduct or employment policies, the University will take appropriate action through existing processes designed to address violations.